williain/multitools/doc/guide.rst

 Introduction
 ============

+One of the limitations of Python as it currently stands is that it uses a global interpreter lock to ensure it only does one thing at a time (its operations are atomic).
+However, this means on newer multi-core machines, a python instance will only run on one core.
+If you want to use all your cores, you'll need to run multiple instances of python in parallel.

-Python has a fairly comprehensive set of multiprocessing libraries to help you run multiple processes in parallel and collect the results.
+Python has a fairly comprehensive set of multiprocessing libraries to help you run multiple processes in parallel and a set of types so you can collect the results.
 Multitools is based on those libraries, and aims to make your life easier especially if you need the processes to work together.
 It adds the following features to the standard libs:

 - Simpler argument passing to process objects